apollographql/apollo-ios/docs/source/tutorial/tutorial-detail-view.md

 This is especially true when you have a *much* larger query for your detail view than for your list view.
 Passing the identifier and then fetching based on that is considered a best practice.
 Even though the amount of data in this case doesn't differ greatly, you'll build out a query to help fetch details based on the ID so you'll know how to do it in the future.

 Create a new empty file and name it `LaunchDetails.graphql`.
 In this file, you'll add the details you want to display in the detail view.
-First, you'll want to go back to [your Explorer Sandbox](https://studio.apollographql.com/sandbox/explorer?endpoint=https%3A%2F%2Fapollo-fullstack-tutorial.herokuapp.com) and make sure that your query works!
+First, you'll want to go back to [your Sandbox](https://studio.apollographql.com/sandbox/explorer?endpoint=https%3A%2F%2Fapollo-fullstack-tutorial.herokuapp.com) and make sure that your query works!

-Start by clicking the "New Tab" button in the middle operations section:
+In the Explorer tab, start by clicking the "New Tab" button in the middle operations section:

 <img alt="the new tab button" class="screenshot" src="images/explorer_new_tab.png"/>